 Thesis: “Comprehensive sequencing analyses of high-throughput single T cells in humans”

 During my thesis work in Mickey Atwal’s lab, I focused on the T-cell repertoire in healthy individuals, which included understanding T-cell diversity and their exhibited power law distributions.
 I also developed software to quantify those power law distributions, which I am proud to know is used by scientists across multiple disciplines.
 After my four years in the Atwal lab, I have become a confident and skilled bioinformatics scientist, excited for my next science adventure.
 I would not give up my time at CSHL for absolutely anything.
-I had mentors I will always be grateful for and have met some incredible people that have become my friends for life.
+I had mentors I will always be grateful for and have met some incredible people who have become my friends for life.
 I am fortunate that CSHL hosts so many meetings—the perfect excuse for me to come back and visit!

 Jue Xiang Wang